hcholab/decor/EVAL.md

 + * We obtained new invariants for the post conditions of the Knuth benchmark, which are not reported in the literature.
 + ** SymInfer's underlying Symbolic Execution engine couldn't reach the end of the program for these benchmarks.
 + *** This benchmark includes Non-deterministic choice.
++ -- Symbolic Execution didn't work due to the non-deterministic choice in the benchmark.

 This can be a figure as follows